Bolsonaro repeats promise of cheapest gasoline in the world - 08/15/2022 - Mercado

 With the change, fuel will cost, on average, R$ 3.53 per liter.
 The drop is R$ 0.18 per liter in relation to the average price practiced until this Monday.

-Considering that the gasoline sold at stations contains 27% ethanol, the state company estimates a transfer of R$ 0.13 per liter to the final price of fuel, which has been on a downward trajectory since the end of June, when Congress approved cuts of federal and state taxes.
+Considering that the gasoline sold at stations contains 27% ethanol, the state-owned company estimates a transfer of R$ 0.13 per liter to the final price of the fuel, which has been on a downward trajectory since the end of June, when Congress approved cuts of federal and state taxes.

 The drop in fuel prices is one of the main bets of the president’s campaign, who seeks to be reelected in October.